ManticoreGamesInc/platform-documentation/src/tutorials/race_timer.md

 ### Enter Play Mode and Test

-Enter **Play** mode and test everything is working.
+Enter **Play** mode and test that everything is working.
 If you have followed the tutorial so far, then this is what happens:

 1. The Player spawns in at the **Spawn Point**.
-2. After a few seconds the player's movement is disabled and moved to a random starting position.
+2. After a few seconds, the player's movement is disabled and moved to a random starting position.
-3. After another few seconds the player can now move.
+3. After another few seconds, the player can now move.
 4. Every 10 seconds the task will reset the player back to a random starting position.

 ### The Full RaceManager_Server Script